Skip to content

 With some changes to amenities and procedures, the natural beauty of the Northfield Mountain Recreation and Environmental Center trails remain a refreshing and invigorating place to visit for outdoor winter recreation.

-View Our 2022–2023 Trail Ticket Rates (PDF)
+2024-2025 Trail Ticket Rates

 More than six miles of trails are reserved exclusively for snowshoeing.
 The trails meander through scenic sections of the mountain, with great views from Rose Ledges.
 Free snowshoe trail tickets must be picked up at the ski shop before heading out.
 Please see our price chart above if you need to rent snowshoes.